 We have 3 services to celebrate the birth of Jesus and God coming to live among us.

-A committee of five women from the Women of the ELCA groups meet to plan this meal that occurs in late November.
+A committee of women from the Women of the ELCA groups meet to plan this meal that occurs in late November.
 They line up decorations, paper goods, food, and times for set-up and clean-up.

 The committee is responsible for finding volunteers to prepare turkey, ham, rolls, and gravy for this meal.
 The committee supplies tea, coffee, and water to drink.
 Members of St. John are asked to bring side dishes to go along with the foods listed above.